frossm/rpncalc/README.md

 will add `1.75` to the stack

 While you can never directly convert a decimal number on the stack back to a fraction, you can display what the last stack item would be as a fraction.
 You do have to decide on the smallest denominator that will be used (called the base.)
-The default base is `64` which is the equivilent of `1/64` and will be used if none is specified.
+The default base is `64` which is the equivalent of `1/64` and will be used if none is specified.
 Use the `frac [base]` command to display the fractional equivilent.
 RPNCalc will simplify the fraction as much as it can so you won't see `2/4` as a fraction, you'd see `1/2`.

 **Example:**
 `12.3456 [Enter]`
 `frac [Enter]`

-Will display `12 11/32`  It reduced from `12 22/64`
+Will display `12 11/32`  RPNCalc converted it to `12 22/64` and then reduced it.

 `1 3/64 [Enter]`
 `frac 16 [Ente]`

-will display `1 1/16` as that's as close as it could get with a granulatity of 1/16
+will display `1 1/16` as that's as close as it could get with a granularity of 1/16.

 ## Stacks
 The entire concept of a RPN calculator is based on stacks, which can be thoughts of as numbers stacked on top of each other.
 You add numbers to the stack and they are normally processed Last In First Out (LIFO).
 With RPNCalc, when you leave the program, the current (and secondary) stacks are saved.
-When you start the program you can specify which stack to load.
+If you didn't specify a stack,  the `default` stack is used.
+When you start the program you can specify which stack to load with the `-l` command.
 If none is entered, the `default` stack is loaded.

 When you perform calculations or commands, they generally work from the top of the stack down.
-In RPNCalc, the top of the stack is `line 1`.
+In RPNCalc, the top of the stack is `line 1` and it's actually at the bottom.
 When you perform calculations, you are working on your command line and the line above you (line 1).
+This makes a lot of sense when you actually use the calculator.
+Trust me.

 For example, if you want to take the square root of 25, you enter 25.
 Press return to add it to the stack.
 Then execute `SQRT`.
-This will remove 25 from the stack on Line 1, perform the square root, then place the result (5) back onto the stack.
+This will remove 25 from the stack on Line 1, perform the square root, then place the result `(5)` back onto the stack.
 Some operations require more than one stack item.
 The math `add` function, for example, will take the last two numbers off the stack, add then, and then place the result on the stack.
+Subtraction, division, power, and other commands care about what order the numbers in the stack hold.
+For example:

+`3`  `2`  `-`  will execute 3 - 2 and will yield `1`

+`2`  `3`  `-` will execute 2 - 3 and will yield `-1`

 ### Stack Management
 Saving and loading stacks is fundamental to RPNCalc.
 You can have as many named stacks as you like.
 They are stored in the Java Preferences location which varies by OS.
 Windows stores them in the registry (HKCU\Software\JavaSoft\Prefs\org\fross\rpn).
 Linux uses the .java directory in your home directory.
 It is safe to delete these if you wish to stay tidy, but of course you'll lose the data in the stacks.

 Each stack you load (default or a named stack) actually has 2 stacks defined; a primary and secondary.
 You can quickly swap stacks using the `ss` command.
 For example, you are working on something and need to do a few calculations that you wish to keep separate from your main work.
 You can swap stacks, do the work, then swap back.
 They do not communicate in any way and are distinctly separate.
 The stack data is saved and restored upon loading the stack.

-When you stasrt up RPNCalc, you can load a stack with the `-l name` command.
+When you start up RPNCalc, you can load a stack with the `-l name` command.
 If the stack `name` exists, it will be loaded.
-You can see what stack you are using in the lower right of the dashed bar.
 If it does not exist, the stack will be created and when you leave the program it will be saved.
+You can always view what stack you are using in the lower right of the dashed bar.
+The `:1` or `:2` after the stack name will tell you if you are on the primary or "swapped" stack.

 As a side note, while stacks are saved on shutdown, the memory slots used by the `mem` commands are not saved between sessions.
-The slots are just temporary memory location to use when you wish to save a value to use later in the current session.
-You can also copy a value with the copy command which placed a copy of the top stack item onto the stack.
+The memory slots are just temporary memory locations used when you wish to save a value to use later in the current session.

 ## Command Line Options
 Currently there are several command line options, and all are optional.